stacksgov/sips/sips/sip-xyz/sip-xyz-bitwise-ops.md

 # Activation

 This SIP will be a rider on SIP-015.
-It will be considered activated if SIP-015 (and Stacks 2.1) is activated.
+It will be considered activated if and only if SIP-015 (and Stacks 2.1) is activated.

 # Reference Implementations